MultiverseLearningProducts/learn-you-java/src/Workshops/002-Hotels.md

     }
 }
 ```
 Very similar to our `Hotel` class.
-Can you also create a `Guest.java` with a `Guest` class that we can instantiate with a `String` surname.
+Can you also create a `Guest.java` with a `Guest` class that we can instantiate with a `String` that will have the property surname.

-We can now make 3 types of object in a program.
+We can now make 3 types of object in our program.
 Finally in a `Main.java` class we can start to create these objects in the OOP style!
 ```java
 public class Main {
     public static void main(String[] flags) {